tawneeh/shape-tracker/README.md

 ## Known Bugs

-This application is not fully functional.
-No matter what the input is, "I can't answer that yet!" will be returned.
+This application is not yet fully functional.

 ## Support and contact details